IlanaFeldman/ST558-Project-2/entertainment.md

-We built a helper function so that when a final winning model is declared among the candidate models using the test set, we then used the final model to fit the entire data set, both the training and the test sets, from the socmed channel.
-A variable importance plot is produced along with a table containing a ranking metrics of the variable importance when fitting the final model with the entire data set of the socmed articles.
+We built a helper function so that when a final winning model is declared among the candidate models using the test set, we then used the final model to fit the entire data set, both the training and the test sets, from the entertainment channel.
+A variable importance plot is produced along with a table containing a ranking metrics of the variable importance when fitting the final model with the entire data set of the entertainment articles.

 ``` r
 linear1 <- function(...){